Martin Marsh

 Martin Marsh (1777-July 26, 1865) was a mason, tavern keeper, and businessman from Dedham, Massachusetts.
 He built 19 Court Street in Dedham.

 Personal life

 Marsh was born in Hingham, Massachusetts in 1777 and moved to Dedham as a young adult.
 He joined the First Church and Parish in Dedham and became a deacon there.
 He was responsible for managing the church's finances.

 Marsh was a large landowner in Dedham.
 He was married for nearly 66 years at the time of his death.
 Marsh had a son, Henry.
 He was a Freemason and a charter member of the Society in Dedham for Apprehending Horse Thieves, which was formed at his tavern.

 He died in Dedham July 26, 1865.
+Marsh Street in Dedham was named for him.

 Public life

 Marsh was described as "public spirited [and] at all times ready to aid in whatever might contribute to the improvement of society."
 For 36 years, he was chairman of the Board of Overseers of the House of Correction.
 He was also a selectman in Dedham for several terms.

 He was connected with the Fire Department in 1802 and was a candidate for a seat in the United States House of Representatives in 1844.